A Preconditioned Iterative Interior Point Approach to the Conic Bundle Subproblem: Numerical Experiments

 In each case ConicBundle is run with default settings for the internal constrained QP solver with direct KKT solver for the bundle subproblems.
-Whenever a new KKT-system arises, it is solved consecutively but independently on the same machine by \begin{compactitem} \item (DS) the original direct solver, \item (IT) MINRES without preconditioning (the implementation follows \cite{ElmanSilvesterWathen2006}), \item (RP) MINRES with randomized preconditioning (Alg.~\ref{alg:precond} with Alg.~\ref{alg:randprecond}), \item (DP) MINRES with deterministic preconditioning (Alg.~\ref{alg:precond} with Alg.~\ref{alg:deterministicprecond}). \end{compactitem} Only the results of the direct solver are then used to continue the algorithm.
+Whenever a new KKT system arises, it is solved consecutively but independently on the same machine by \begin{compactitem} \item (DS) the original direct solver, \item (IT) MINRES without preconditioning (the implementation follows \cite{ElmanSilvesterWathen2006}), \item (RP) MINRES with randomized preconditioning (Alg.~\ref{alg:precond} with Alg.~\ref{alg:randprecond}), \item (DP) MINRES with deterministic preconditioning (Alg.~\ref{alg:precond} with Alg.~\ref{alg:deterministicprecond}). \end{compactitem} Only the results of the direct solver are then used to continue the algorithm.
 Note, for nonsmooth optimization problems tiny deviations in the solution of the subproblem may lead to huge differences in the subsequent path of the algorithm.
-Therefore running the bundle method with different solvers would quickly lead to incomparable KKT systems.
+Therefore running the bundle method with different solvers would quickly lead to incomparable KKT systems. \upd{That the chosen approach does not impair the validity of the conclusions regarding the performance of the solvers within the bundle method will be demonstrated in Section~\ref{S:bundleperf}.}

 The details of the direct solver DS are of little relevance at this point.
-Suffice it to say that its main work consists in Schur complementing the $H$ and $\zeta^{-1}\sigma$ blocks of the KKT system \eqref{eq:fullKKT} into the joined $\Diag(D_w^{-1},\frakX_t^{-1})$ block and factorizing this.
-In the Max-Cut setting (no $D_y$), the $H$ block is constant throughout each bundle subproblem.
-In this case the Schur complement is precomputed once for each bundle subproblem --- thus for several KKT systems --- and this make this approach extremely efficient as long as the order $h$ of the semidefinite model is small.
+Suffice it to say that its main work consists in Schur complementing the $\upd{\mathfrak{H}}$ and $\zeta^{-1}\sigma$ blocks of the KKT system \eqref{eq:fullKKT} into the joined $\Diag(D_w^{-1},\frakX_t^{-1})$ block and factorizing this.
+In the Max-Cut setting (no $D_y$), the $\upd{\mathfrak{H}}$ block is constant throughout each bundle subproblem.
+In this case the Schur complement is precomputed once for each bundle subproblem --- thus for several KKT systems --- and this makes this approach extremely efficient as long as the order $h$ of the semidefinite model is small.
 Precomputation is no longer possible if $D_y$ is needed which is the case in the two other instances.
 Finally, if $A$ is also present, the system to be factorized in every iteration gets significantly larger.
 These differences motivated the choice of the instances and explain part of the strong differences in the performance of the solvers.